Making Healthcare Human Again

 These two appointments are scheduled separately and cannot be combined.

-Urgent concerns may include symptoms such as chest pain, shortness of breath, severe abdominal pain, high fever, or sudden worsening of symptoms.
-These should be evaluated at urgent care or the emergency department after hours.
+Urgent concerns may include symptoms such as chest pain, shortness of breath, severe abdominal pain, high fever, significant injury, or sudden worsening of symptoms.
+These concerns should be evaluated promptly at an urgent care facility or emergency department after hours.

-Non-urgent concerns include medication refills, lab questions, chronic symptom updates, scheduling requests, or general health questions.
-These will be addressed during regular business hours.
+Non-urgent concerns may include medication refill requests, lab questions, chronic symptom updates, scheduling needs, paperwork requests, or general health questions.
+These messages will be reviewed and addressed during regular business hours.